Yongjuseong/IoT_Exercise/README.md

 # IoT_Exercise
-Iot programming by using raspberrypi3 and Python
+Iot programming by using Raspberry Pi3 and Python